Eviction Lawyer Cooper City, FL

 Choose Kelley, Grant & Tanis Law for Your Cooper City Eviction Case

-Selecting the appropriate legal representation can greatly impact the results of eviction proceedings.
-Kelley, Grant & Tanis Law has skilled, local attorneys in Cooper City real estate law, ensuring your interests are well-protected.
+Selecting the appropriate legal representation can greatly impact the outcome of eviction proceedings.
+Kelley, Grant & Tanis Law has skilled, local attorneys well-versed in Cooper City real estate law, ensuring your interests are well-protected.
+As members of the Florida Bar Association, we focus on real estate law, estate planning, and title insurance.
 Our strategies are specifically designed to safeguard your property investments and maintain your rights as a landlord.
-Reach out to us at 1-877-871-8300 to discover how we can help you.

-Eviction Laws Cooper City, FL
+Eviction Laws in Cooper City, FL

 - Notice Requirements: Florida law requires that landlords provide tenants with a specific period notice before eviction can proceed, depending on the cause.

-- Legal Grounds for Eviction: These include non-payment of rent, breach of lease agreements, and damage to property.
+- Legal Grounds for Eviction: Valid reasons include non-payment of rent, lease breaches, or illegal activities on the property.

 - Judicial Procedures: Contested evictions must go through the court system, ensuring that the rights of both tenants and landlords are protected under the law.